Sery for Healthcare

 Each clinical site installs Sery Link

 Site IT installs Sery Link on a designated analysis workstation.
-The workstation connects to local data exports (CSVs, Parquet files, or database exports).
+The workstation connects to local data exports (CSVs, Parquet files) and on-prem databases (Postgres, MySQL, ClickHouse, MongoDB) directly.
 Patient records never leave the site network.

 02